adskoe96/ProjectLobotomy/README.md

 Entertaining desktop program that silently and suddenly displays a random image from your personal folders right on your screen.
 Supports Windows and Linux.

+## Important information
+Don't use this on stream if you have personal data on your computer.
+You download the program knowing this, releasing us from responsibility for what happens.

+## Privacy Policy
+Your data is not tracked, the program runs locally on your computer and does not send anyone's data, it is not identified or sent.

 ## Dependencies

 ### Linux (Debian/Ubuntu)